mbparks/Ground-Glass/README.md

   tables are logged rather than guessed at.

 ## Changelog

+- **0.21.3** A full sweep of ten sequences on an R6 produced exactly one frame, and it came from the older single shot opcode rather than from anything built on the two stage press.
+Every RemoteReleaseOn variant was either accepted with nothing to show for it or answered device busy.
+The single opcode is promoted to second in the order, behind the half then full press that a modern body should want.
+It is not the fashionable way to do this and it is the way that worked, and the second matters more.
+The discovered sequence now travels in the saved session, since finding it costs a sweep and several frames.
+  179 assertions.

+- **0.21.2** The probe asks two questions instead of one.
+An image load is not subject to the rules that stop a data request being read, so a readable request and a picture request together separate a browser policy problem from a camera that is not there.
+The previous version blamed the browser in both cases, which sends you to the wrong problem.
+When nothing answers on either route the first suggestion is now the USB cable, because most Canon bodies switch the network off while a computer is attached, which means WIRE and AETHER rarely work at the same time.
+The probe also reports as a row list, tries https if http is silent, and accepts an address typed the way the camera screen shows it.
+175 assertions.

+- **0.21.1** PROBE and CONNECT could appear to do nothing.
+A browser asked to reach a device on the local network from a page opened off disk does not always refuse: it can sit on the request without ever answering, and a promise that never settles is a button that looks unwired.
+Every network request now has a six second deadline, both buttons say what they are doing the moment they are pressed, and a silent network is explained rather than only reported.
+  173 assertions.

+- **0.21.0** The AETHER link is built out.
+CCAPI describes itself, so this link reads the camera's own list of endpoints and calls only what the body has said exists; anything absent is reported as unsupported rather than attempted in hope, which is the opposite of how the focus point went.
+API MAP shows the list.
+Settings come with the camera's own allowed values rather than a published table, writes are read back, and a release waits for a new file on the event stream instead of trusting the acknowledgement.
+Downloading is a fetch, because over the network a frame is a URL.
+The intervalometer is now one implementation shared by both links, and the capture panel follows whichever link is carrying, so the same buttons mean the same things over the cable and over the air.
+170 assertions.

 - **0.20.5** Settings writes were competing with the viewfinder poll and the event poll for one bulk pipe, and a body with its hands full answers device